oddbird/oddleventy/content/blog/2022/dependabot-single-pull-request.md

 ## Upgrade Node (JavaScript) Dependencies

-GitHub also provides an official [setup-node](https://github.com/actions/setup-node) Action that will configure Node on the runner.
+GitHub also provides an official [setup-node](https://github.com/actions/setup-node) action that will configure Node on the runner.
 After the Node runtime has been set up we can upgrade Node dependencies with: